 In the event of a serious incident that poses an immediate threat to members of the YCP community, the College has various systems in place for communicating information quickly.
 Some or all of these methods of communication may be activated in the event of an immediate threat occurring to the campus community.
-These methods of communication include the YCP Emergency Alert system which utilizes text messaging, emails, and phone call messaging (for more information or to sign up for service go tohttps://www.ycp.edu/about-us/offices-and-departments/campus-safety/emergency-alert-system) the LiveSafe App which is capable of sending text messages and push notifications (https://www.ycp.edu/about-us/offices-and-departments/campus-safety/livesafe/) and a campus outdoor siren system which is activated by the Campus Safety Department.
+These methods of communication include the YCP Emergency Alert system which utilizes text messaging, emails, and phone call messaging (for more information or to sign up for service go to (Campus Safety Resources | Emergency Alert) and the LiveSafe App which is capable of sending text messages and push notifications (https://bit.ly/campussafetylivesafe).
 Campus Safety has the authority to initiate alerts upon confirmation of immediate threats to campus without having to wait for approval from the College administration.
 All Campus Police Officers, Dispatchers and administrative staff have the ability to activate the emergency alert system when officers in the field have determined it is necessary to do so.
-While most alert messages are pre-recorded and campus safety needs only to select the proper message to be sent, all campus police officers, dispatchers and administrative staff have the ability to activate the college network emails, web page and portal postings and posting of notification flyers may also be used to alert the community.
+While most alert messages are pre-recorded and campus safety needs only to select the proper message to be sent, all campus police officers, dispatchers and administrative staff have the ability to generate customized messages if needed.
+College network emails, web page and portal postings and posting of notification flyers may also be used to alert the community.